-Beyoncé Celebrates Anniversary Of 'Lemonade' With Scholarships
+Beyoncé Celebrates Year 1 Of 'Lemonade' By Giving Away Scholarships To Women

 Queen Beyoncé, who just celebrated one year of her visual album, Lemonade, was already influencing the education system in a major way.